drublic/drublic/src/posts/55-conceptual-components/article.md

   * Can you reuse the logic in different places where it is needed?
 * Is the component easily and completely testable?

 When you come to the conclusion it is viable for you to put state into the Presentation Component itself, do so.
-In any other case use a HOC to prevent mixing logic and state.
+In any other case use Conceptual Components to prevent mixing logic and state.

 ### Summary of the advantages

 * Clear separation of concerns for your code
-* Easy to test API of the Presentation Component
+* "Easy to test"-API of the Presentation Component
 * Unit testing for Hooks becomes easy

 ### The Downside of using Conceptual Components

 Sure, using this architectural pattern does not come for free.

 Writing HOCs that encapsulate the component’s logic brings extra code into your project.
 And with this comes another problem: You need to write two separate React Components which pollutes your Component Tree.
-This can become a positive feature though when debugging since it error stacks become more precise.
+This can become a positive feature though when debugging since error stacks become more precise.

 I think it's worth the additional effort in favor of the advantages the pattern of Conceptual Components brings with it.